-U.S./ISAF Drawdown: Perspectives after the Bonn+10 Conference in the hands of the international coalition to Afghanistan's national forces.
-In his December 2009 address to West Point cadets, President Obama announced the U.S. plan to begin building Afghan capacity to allow for the transition of military responsibilities to Afghan authorities.
-President Obama announced a temporary surge in military capacity in order to promote the conditions that would be needed for the transition to Afghan military authority beginning in July 2011.
-In May 2010, President Obama and President Karzai agreed to update the 2005 "Joint Declaration of the United States-Afghanistan Strategic Partnership."
-The strategic declaration is expected to be a mutual statement of common interests but will also define the parameters of the partnership by affirming the U.S. commitment to retain a sufficient presence as long as is necessary while also demonstrating that the U.S. "does not seek any permanent American military bases in Afghanistan or a presence that would be a threat to any of Afghanistan's neighbors."
+Drawdown: Perspectives after the Bonn+10 Conference

+Facilitating Afghanistan's reintegration into its regional neighborhood requires a shift in the leadership of military operations from the international coalition to Afghanistan's national forces.
+In his December 2009 address to West Point cadets, President Barack Obama announced the U.S. plan for building Afghan capacity to allow for the transition of military responsibilities to Afghan authorities.
+President Obama announced a temporary surge in military capacity to promote conditions needed for the transition to Afghan military authority, beginning in July 2011.
+In May 2010, President Obama and Afghan President Hamid Karzai agreed to update the 2005 "Joint Declaration of the United States-Afghanistan Strategic Partnership."
+The declaration is expected to be a mutual statement of common interests but will also define parameters of the partnership by affirming the U.S. commitment to retain a sufficient presence as long as necessary while also demonstrating that the U.S. "does not seek any permanent American military bases in Afghanistan or a presence that would be a threat to any of Afghanistan's neighbors."